September 20, 2012, UT Law School, TNH 2.114 (Francis Auditorium) Austin, TX

-Please join us for a screening of the critically acclaimed documentary, MISS REPRESENTATION, on January 26 at Latham & Watkins in San Francisco.
-We will gather at 6:00 PM and the moving screening will begin promptly at 6:30.
+Please join us for a screening of the award-winning documentary, MISS REPRESENTATION.
+We will gather at 5 pm for light refreshments and the moving screening will begin promptly at 6:o0.

 ABOUT THE MOVIE: Like drawing back a curtain to let bright light stream in, Miss Representation uncovers a glaring reality we live with every day but fail to see.
 Directed by Jennifer Siebel Newsom, the film explores how mainstream media contribute to the under-representation of women in influential positions in America and challenges the media’s limiting and often disparaging portrayals of women, which make it difficult for the average girl to see herself as powerful.
 In a society where media is the most persuasive force shaping cultural norms, the collective message that our young women and men overwhelmingly receive is that a woman’s value and power lie in her youth, beauty, and sexuality—and not in her capacity as a leader.
 While women have made strides in leadership over the past few decades, the United States still ranks 90th in the world for women in national legislatures, depression rates have doubled among teenage girls, and cosmetic surgery on minors has more than tripled in the last ten years.
 Stories from teenage girls and provocative interviews with politicians, journalists, academics, and activists like Condoleezza Rice, Nancy Pelosi, Katie Couric, Rachel Maddow, Margaret Cho, Rosario Dawson and Gloria Steinem build momentum as Miss Representation accumulates startling facts and statistics that will leave the audience shaken and armed with a new perspective.

 Caroline Heldman, PhD, Associate Professor of Political Science: Occidental College